bioinformaticsdotca/IDE_2023/module8/README.md

 Instead of reading a text-based files like above, we can visualize this information using [Pavian][], which can be used to construct an interactive summary and visualization of metagenomics data.
 Pavian supports a number of metagenomics analysis software outputs, including Kraken/Kraken2.
 To visualize the Kraken2 output we just generated, we can upload the `kraken_report.txt` file to the web application.
 Please do this now using the following steps:

-1. Download the `kraken_report.txt` to your local machine.
+1. Download the `kraken_report.txt` to your local machine from <http://IP-ADDRESS/module8_workspace/analysis> (you can right-click and select **Save as...** on the file).
 2. Visit the [Pavian][] website and click on **Upload files > Browse...** and select the file `kraken_report.txt` we just downloaded.

    ![pavian-upload.png][]

 3. Select **Generate HTML report ...** to generate the Pavian report.

    ![pavian-generate-report.png][]

 4. Open the generated report HTML file in your web browser.

 If all the steps are completed successfully then the report you should see should look like the following:

 ![pavian-report.png][]

+If something did not work, you can alternatively view a pre-computed report at <http://IP-ADDRESS/module8_workspace/precomputed-analysis/Uploaded_sample_set-report.html>.

 ### Step 5: Questions